PennyLaneAI/pennylane/doc/development/legacy_plugins.rst

       conversion between the two conventions takes place automatically by the plugin device.

-* :func:`pennylane.Device.capabilities`: A class method which returns the dictionary of capabilities of a device.
+* :func:`pennylane.devices.LegacyDevice.capabilities`: A class method which returns the dictionary of capabilities of a device.
 A new device should override this method to retrieve the parent classes' capabilities dictionary, make a copy, and update and/or add capabilities before returning the copy.